wschuell/wschuell.github.io/index.md

 <img class="img-home" src="{{ site.baseurl }}/resources/photo.jpg"/>

-I am currently working as a postdoc at the [Complexity Science Hub Vienna][csh], studying systemic risk in food supply chains and in Open Source Software ecosystems.
-I have responsibilities in several projects as a data engineer, and am also helping with IT system administration in general.
+Until fall 2024, I was a postdoc at the [Complexity Science Hub Vienna][csh], studying systemic risk in food supply chains and in Open Source Software ecosystems.
+I had responsibilities in several projects as a data engineer, and was also helping with IT system administration in general.
 One of my goals as a researcher is to promote higher standards of reproducibility of science where software and data are involved.

-#### PhD defense, Dec.
-10th 2018

-[Presentation slides][slides]

-[Thesis manuscript][manuscript]

-[Presentation video][video]
+[PhD defense][video]

 [Online experiment][game]

+[Talk at SFI][sfi_talk]

 [flowers]:      http://flowers.inria.fr